PDF version (309 KB)

 The grantee is responsible for maintaining an accounting of the project according to the "Accounting Manual for the Recipients of Grant Funds in the State of Tennessee".

-Each RTP project has a binder or CD located in the TDEC RES office that contains the applications, inspection reports, receipts, Notice of Limitation of Use (NLU), scoring, maps and correspondence associated with the grant.
-Project information may also be kept on RES’ Grants Database.
+Project information may also be kept on the RES Grants Database.
 When the grant is closed it goes into permanent files and/or is placed on microfilm.
 Invoices are disposed of 3 years after project close-out.
 These project files are subject to FHWA inspection at any time.

 Each project requires a Maintenance Plan to assure that projects are managed in a safe and attractive manner.
 Maintenance Plans are turned in as part of the grant application.